A child spins a paper plate with a craft-stick handle on a table and taps one bright dot while a grown-up watches nearby.

 Step 01

-Draw 4 to 6 small bright dots across the front of the paper plate, leaving space between them.
+Draw 4 to 6 bright dots across the front of a small paper plate.

 Step 02